manonja/The-Engineer-Backend-Climb/README.md

 ---

-### Month 3: Architecture & Full-Stack Integration
+### Module 3: Architecture & Full-Stack Integration

 #### Overview
 In the final month, you’ll learn **architectural design patterns**, **microservices**, and **full-stack integration**, bringing all the previous lessons together.